 |The list of items for special pickup collection includes but is not limited to:|

 Air Conditioners *

 New Policy for Collection of Bedding

 In the past few years, bedbugs have become a national health issue.
 These unwelcome guests are showing up in homes, hotels and businesses across the country.
-They latch onto backpacks, furniture and mostly mattresses.
+They latch onto backpacks, furniture, and mostly mattresses.
 Like many other townships, the Town of Hempstead is not immune to this problem.
-Therefore, in an attempt to do our part to stop the spread of bedbugs, and to protect our personnel and community, the town has issued new collection practices in Sanitation Districts 3, 4 and 5 (Town of Hempstead Department of Sanitation.)
+Therefore, in an attempt to do our part to stop the spread of bedbugs, and to protect our personnel and community, the town has issued new collection practices in Sanitation Districts 3, 4, 5, 6 and 7.

 (a) Definitions.
 For purposes of this section, "Bedding" shall mean any mattress or box spring which can be used by any human being for sleeping or reclining purposes.

 (b) Any person disposing of bedding for collection shall enclose such bedding within one bedbug proof bag.
 Such bag shall be constructed in such a manner and be of such size as to readily contain the bedding to be disposed of.
 Such bag must be securely sealed after the bedding is placed inside.
 Heavy duty bags that new mattresses are delivered in may be used.
 However, the mattress must be completely sealed inside the bag.

 (c) Failure to enclose any bedding placed at the curbside or other designated areas for collection by the department (Special Collection) within a plastic bag pursuant to this section shall be deemed a violation of department regulations and Section 128 of the Town Code.